 In this example, the end user has chosen the number 7, which powered the underlying calculation of 2*7, to produce the answer of 14.
 Imagine all of the power that can be put into the hands of your end users through the use of parameters!

-For just a few other possibilities, see the following posts:
+For just a few other possibilities of how to use parameters in Tableau, see the following posts:

 Thanks for reading,